Hira Singh Markam: Education

 Hira Singh Markam did his primary education in the village itself.
 Because there was no government or private school in the village.
-A educated person used to give primary education to some children of the village.
+An educated person used to give primary education to some children of the village.
 Instead, they used to give them rice every day.
 Master Sahib, who taught him from the first to the third grade, was the first minister in the village zamindar, who was made a teacher by the villagers.
 Then three years later a government school was formed in the village.
 Where hira Singh Markam enrolled in fourth grade.
 From there, he got education in Hindi, Geography, Mathematics and Grammar composition and thus he completed primary school from the village.

 There was no secondary school around the village of Hira Singh Markam.
 There used to be only schools of Janpad Panchayat.
 Therefore, in 1952, he enrolled in a secondary school in Suri village, about 40 km from his village.
 Since there was no government hostel, all the arrangements had to be made by themselves.
 Pulses, rice, oil, spices and bedding all had to be taken from home.
 The school used to run in a zamindar's old mansion.
 After completing my studies from Suri to seventh grade, I went to the Katghora Tehsil Headquarters for a year, from where I passed the eighth grade in the year 1955-56 from an institution called Shiksha Vikas Samiti.
 As there was no high school at the Tehsil headquarters, he remained seated at home for a year.
 After that, he passed the examination for admission to Basic Teachers Training School and then did a one-year course, which passed the examination in 1957-58.
 After this, they started trying for jobs.
 He sat idle for 14 months after training.
 Finally on 2 August 1960, he was appointed as a teacher in the Primary School.